AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Den här artikeln |

-Du kan använda komponenten **Skriptsignatur** och komponenten **Signatursteg** för att rita (Klottra) signatur i ett anpassat formulär.
-Underskriftsstegkomponenten visar en PDF-version av det adaptiva formuläret.
-Du måste aktivera alternativet Dokument för post eller formulärmallsbaserad adaptiv Forms för att kunna använda signaturstegskomponenten.
+Du kan använda komponenten **Klottsignatur** för att rita (Klottra) signatur i ett anpassat formulär. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->

 ![Dialogrutan Klottertecken](assets/scribble-signature.png)